-'Unprecedented' Texas winter storm leaves 2M without power amid frigid temperatures
+Texas winter storm leaves 2M without power amid frigid temperatures

 Temperatures plunge below zero in some Texas towns as flights delayed, canceled